Andy Müller BAppSc, DipEd, GradDipEd, MEd

 Bo Power BEd MEd

-My love of education derives from the simple joy of providing the environment for young people to discovery their passions and their strengths, both interpersonal and intrapersonal, both academic and character based.
+My love of education derives from the simple joy of providing the environment for young people to discovering their passions and their strengths, both interpersonal and intrapersonal, both academic and character based.
 Above all I love the opportunity to build relationships that allow me to support and challenge the young men and women of Scotch Oakburn College.
 Working in boarding provides me with one of the most authentic environments to do both, as well as provide a second home for our regional and international students.
 It is inspiring to be part of an outstanding community that values and prioritises the notion of learning to learn.

 Growing up on a broad scale farming property near Swan Hill, North West Victoria was the genesis behind my love of learning as I thrived in the contrasting styles that both formal and experiential learning that school and farm life provided.
-I was educated locally before moving to South Australia, to study at the University of South Australia completing a Bachelor of Education in Physical and Outdoor Education.
-From there I worked for a private firm providing organisational and leadership development to a variety of business and sporting teams competing at National level, as well as leading Outdoor Education programs for a number of Independent Schools including Pulteney Grammar, Wilderness Girls School.
+I was educated locally before moving to South Australia to study at the University of South Australia completing a Bachelor of Education in Physical and Outdoor Education.
+From there I worked for a private firm providing organisational and leadership development to a variety of business and sporting teams competing at National level, as well as leading Outdoor Education programs for a number of Independent Schools including Pulteney Grammar and Wilderness Girls School.
 In 2004 I took on the role of Director of Outdoor Education at St. Peters College, simultaneously completing a Masters in Educational Leadership at Monash University and Vincent Fairfax Fellowship with St James Ethics Centre, before moving to Perth in 2009 to work for Wesley College to lead its innovative and interdisciplinary off campus Year 8 program called Katitjin.
 In 2014 I took up employment at Aquinas College in the role of House Director of Gibney House (boarding) before making the move across the nation with my family to Scotch Oakburn College in 2017.